sandokim/DeeplearningKnowledge/readme.md

 on a different version of the original data set.

-## Data Augmentation in Biomedical Segmetation
+## Data Augmentation in Biomedical Segmentation

 As for our tasks there is very little training data available, we use excessive